galaxyproject/galaxy-hub/src/page-not-found/index.md

 migrated yet), the old wiki is still temporarily accessible at [moin.galaxyproject.org](https://moin.galaxyproject.org).

-If you could please report this on [the galaxy hub issue tracker](https://github.com/galaxyproject/galaxy-hub/issues), it'd be helpful, especially if you need content that is only on the old wiki and has not been migrated yet.
+If you could please report this on [the Galaxy Community Hub issue tracker](https://github.com/galaxyproject/galaxy-hub/issues), it'd be helpful, especially if you need content that is only on the old wiki and has not been migrated yet.